ARE YOU REALLY BORN AGAIN?

 UNDERSTANDING THE NEED FOR REGENERATION OR THE NEW BIRTH.

 Jesus clearly taught that only those “born again” could enter His eternal kingdom.

 Marvel not that I said unto thee, ye must be born again (John 3:7 KJV).

 Jesus replied, Very truly I tell you, no one can see the kingdom of God unless they are born again (John 3:3 NIV).

 This “new birth,” or “regeneration” is absolutely essential for entrance into the kingdom of God.
 Without being “born again” one “cannot enter the kingdom of God,” said Jesus (John 3:5 KJV).
 The need for “regeneration” was taught by Jesus and proclaimed by the apostles.
 Being “born again” was not taught as a new belief, but rather as an explanation of the experience that takes place when anyone truly repents and turns to God.
 To believe otherwise, one must ignore the words of Jesus.

-One problem confronting the need for regeneration, is those who profess to having been born again, but are not.
-These sincere claims confuses the truth by creating three classes of people: regenerated, unregenerated, and those deceived.
+One problem confronting the need for regeneration is those who profess to have been born again but are not.
+These sincere claims confuse the truth by creating three classes of people: regenerated, unregenerated, and those deceived.
 This powerful deception can only be the nefarious work of Satan.
 If he can’t convince people to oppose God, he will delude them into thinking they are in a right relationship with Christ when they are not.
-This third group, the deceived, comprise that segment of the religious community that openly profess Christ with their lips, but whose lives demonstrate they are still unregenerated.
+This third group, the deceived, comprise that segment of the religious community that openly professes Christ with their lips, but whose lives demonstrate they are still unregenerated.
 Consider these excerpts from John’s epistle.